Skip to main content

 The Dropoff Contact is a user typically present at the drop-off location.
 Since an order can have multiple drop-offs, the customer can provide separate phone numbers for each drop-off's contact person.

-Note: Currently, communication with Pickup or Dropoff contacts is possible via email and phone number.
+Currently, communication with Pickup or Dropoff contacts is possible via email and phone.

 Tags